Bettina Elias Siegel is a writer and nationally recognized commentator on issues relating to children and food policy.

 In early 2010, Siegel launched The Lunch Tray, a widely read blog on children and food.
 The blog has been recognized by Jamie Oliver’s Food Revolution as a “Blog of the Month,” by Rachel Ray’s Yum-O!
 Foundation and was voted a Circle of Moms “Top 25 Foodie Mom” blog.
 Select Lunch Tray posts also appear regularly on The Huffington Post and Civil Eats.

-Since the Lunch Tray’s launch, Siegel has appeared on ABC World News with Diane Sawyer, the Today Show, NBC Nightly News with Brian Williams, Anderson Cooper’s daytime talk show, Anderson, various Fox News affiliates, and on many local Houston news and radio broadcasts.
-She has also been quoted or featured in numerous print and online publications including the Washington Post, the Chicago Tribune, the Associated Press, The New York Daily News, the Guardian, Yahoo Shine!, The Dish, Atlantic Wire, and the Houston Chronicle.
+Since the Lunch Tray’s launch, Siegel has become a respected voice on food policy relating to children, including school food reform.
+She has appeared on ABC World News Tonight, the Today Show, NBC Nightly News, Anderson Cooper’s daytime talk show, Fox News affiliates, and Houston news broadcasts.
+She has also appeared in the Washington Post, Chicago Tribune, the Associated Press, Texas Monthly, The Dish, the Atlantic Wire, the Houston Chronicle and many other outlets.
 In 2012, the Houston Chronicle named Siegel one of Houston’s “41 Most Fascinating People.”
-(Links here.)
+(Press links here.)

-Siegel has authored and illustrated a free, rhyming kids’ video about processed food, “Mr. Zee’s Apple Factory,” which has been viewed over 18,000 times to date and has been used by teachers as part of their nutrition education curricula.
+Siegel has also authored and illustrated a free, rhyming kids’ video about processed food, “Mr. Zee’s Apple Factory,” which has been widely viewed and used by teachers in the U.S. and internationally as part of their nutrition education curricula.

-Siegel lives in Houston with her husband and two children and can be reached on Twitter at @thelunchtray or via email at bettina at thelunchtray dot com.
+Siegel serves as a member of the Houston ISD Food Services Parent Advisory Committee and chairperson of the food/nutrition subcommittee of Houston ISD’s School Health Advisory Council (SHAC).
+She lives in Houston with her husband and two school-aged children and can be reached on Twitter at @thelunchtray or via email at bettina at thelunchtray dot com.